Motion Sensor Wiring

 Two-way switch wiring.
 A motion sensor can be used with a light to control it manually or automatically.
 The PIR sensor and switch are connected in parallel, hence any of them can switch ON the light.

-- Connect the output terminal of the switch and the sensor output together, then to the phase terminal of the load.
+- Connect the output of the MPCB to the motor terminals.

 Frequently Asked Questions - Motion Sensor Wiring: